-We intended to trace a sample of participants who received the Health and Wellness benefit during Fiscal Year 2006 to information on the Active Fund's membership records, the City contribution reports, and in the City's PMS.
-However, the Active Fund did not maintain a utilization report or any supporting documentation for this benefit.
-It should be noted that the Active Fund's third-party administrator prepared a utilization report for us upon our request.
-However, the utilization report only contained approximate numbers with no supporting documentation.
-Therefore, we were unable to conduct any eligibility tests on this benefit.
+We intended to trace a sample of participants who received the Health and Wellness benefit during fiscal year 2006 to information on the Retiree Fund's membership records, the City contribution reports and in the City's PMS.
+However, the Retiree Fund did not maintain a utilization report or any supporting documentation for this benefit.
+It should be noted that the Retiree Fund's third-party administrator prepared a utilization report for us upon our request.
+However, the report contained only approximate numbers and had no supporting documentation.
+Therefore, we were unable to conduct any eligibility tests for this benefit.